Bob Sirott: Professional career

 From June 2002 to December 2005, Sirott hosted Chicago Tonight on the Chicago PBS station WTTW.
 At WTTW he also hosted the "Friday Night Show."
 His contract was not renewed in 2005 because of cost cutting.

 In early 2006, Sirott rejoined WMAQ as a weekend anchor joining Anna Davlantes on the weekend 5 and 10 PM broadcasts.
 He at one time co-anchored the 4:30 PM newscast with Marion Brooks.
 He also co-anchored the 5:00, 6:00 and 10:00 PM newscasts (briefly succeeding the now-retired Warner Saunders in this capacity) with Allison Rosati.
 However, on June 11, 2009, Sirott left WMAQ-TV after he and the station were unable to come to financial terms in the wake of Saunders' departure.

 On April 12, 2007, Chicago radio station WGN announced that it was reviving The Noon Show with Sirott as its host.
 Sirott was removed from The Noon Show on January 25, 2010.
 He returned to weekday radio at WGN in 2013.

 Sirott is also known for his "One more thing" commentaries on various topics, many of which are Chicago related.
 He was seen in cameo appearances as a reporter on the FOX Dramas Prison Break during its first season and The Chicago Code.

-July 2014 made his debut as a reporter for The Onion News Network with the story "Deadly Super Rainbow Tears Through West Coast".
+In July 2014, Sirott made his debut as a reporter for the Onion News Network, a parody television news show, with the story "Deadly Super Rainbow Tears Through West Coast."

 In December 2019, Nexstar Media announced that Sirott would be replacing Steve Cochran as the morning host of WGN 720-AM.

+In 2022, Sirott joined Marquee Sports Network to host the half-hour weekly program "The Reporters," a roundtable discussion among local sports media members in the mold of The Sportswriters on TV and The Sports Reporters.
+Sirott also hosts "Icons of the Ivy," a program highlighting the legendary figures in the history of the Chicago Cubs.